vaibhav2012/super-calendar/README.md

-# Google Calendar Clone
+# Super Calendar

-A modern, responsive Google Calendar clone built with React that allows you to manage tasks as calendar events.
+A modern, responsive Calendar built with React that allows you to manage tasks as calendar events.
 Tasks can be marked as complete directly from the calendar interface.

 ## Features

 - 📅 **Calendar Views**: Month, Week, and Day views (Month view implemented)
 - ✅ **Task Management**: Create, edit, delete, and mark tasks as complete
-- 💾 **Local Storage**: Tasks are automatically saved to your browser's local storage
+- 💾 **Cloud Storage**: Tasks are automatically saved to cloud & sync across devices
 - 📱 **Responsive Design**: Works on desktop, tablet, and mobile devices
 - 🎨 **Modern UI**: Clean, Google-inspired design with smooth animations